WELCOME TO MODELING 101!!!

 • If you're signed to an agency already and are doing just fine with your career.

 Think of the mother agency as your coach in a sport: You spend the time and money to hire them to give you experience, training, development of your skills and the knowledge so that you can move on from the minor league to the pros.
 Some people feel better having access to such a coach, while others feel confident enough to go about things on their own.
-Either way is fine but it has to be what works best for you and that you're comfortable with.
+Either way is fine but it has to be what works best for you and what you're comfortable with.

 Do not feel pressured to try and hook up with a mother agency--again, they are not mandatory or necessary to be successful in modeling UNLESS you live somewhere that isn't known for getting much action in terms of the types of modeling assignments or agencies available.
 Also keep in mind that there are scammer operations that use the mother agency method to get money from people.
-If you're thinking about possibly submitting to an agency that offers mother agency services, do your research and check out their site.
-If they have a proven track record of placing models successfully in bigger markets and getting results, then chances are you'd be working with people that know what they're doing and will be your partner in helping you reach your goals with modeling.
-Otherwise, you can stick to seeking information about the industry on your own and by opting for the more affordable way of seeking traditional agency representation by attending open casting calls and sending in your pictures and info via email or snail mail.

 trifuion said...